devigned/az-roadshow-oss/demos/103_iaas/readme.md

 ## Steps
 - run `./prepare.sh`.
 This will open a tmux session showing a watch on the curl from the Apache server.
 - Top Pane:
- - Deploy the stack using `ansible-playbook ansible/scalable-vms.yml -i ansible/hosts`
+ - Deploy the stack using `ansible-playbook ansible/scalable-vms.yml -i ansible/hosts`.
- - explain the Ansible Playbook just run `atom ansible/scalable-vms.yml` while you wait for the curl to show the running web server
+   (You should deploy before the demo and redeploy during the demo.
+This will not hurt anything and greatly speed up the deploy.)
+ - see second pane while deployment
  - open the portal and explore/show the running stack
  - describe the differences between the IaaS solution and the PaaS solution concentrating on the tradeoff between extreme control and flexibility in IaaS and the more opinionated ease of PaaS.
 - Bottom Pane:
+ - explain the Ansible Playbook just run `atom ansible/scalable-vms.yml` while you wait for the curl to show the running web server
  - Curl in a watch window targeting the Apache endpoint

 ## Alternative to Ansible deployment